BIGPOOLOVER/PooHax/README.md

 # POOHAX PREVIEW
 ![Alt Text](https://github.com/hezzexx/Actually-PooHax/blob/main/ezgif-5-3ecb25d6a7.gif)
 # A LARGE PORTION OF THE POOHAX CODE IS CONTAINED IN https://github.com/hezzexx/Actually-PooHax
-I'm dumb and currently learning lua, most of these scripts are tests and probably wont work well. anyways heres the little wannabe script hub
+PooHax is actually a joke this isn't really meant to be a good script-hub I'm dumb and currently learning lua, most of these scripts are tests and probably wont work well. anyways heres the little wannabe script hub
 ```lua